Social Science BA

 GEOG 301W | Global Economic Geography (W) | 3 |

-Students wishing to be awarded the Gerontology Certificate must complete a primary concentration, use PHHA 489 as part of their nine units of electives, and have a grade point average of 2.5 overall in their certificate classes.
+Students wishing to be awarded the Gerontology Certificate must complete SOSC 489 as part of their nine units of electives, and have an overall grade point average of 2.5 in their certificate classes.

 Course | Title | Units |